DONGChuan/DONGChuan.github.io/_posts/2015-08-18-Object-Animation.md

 ObjectAnimator.ofFloat(im, "rotation", 0f, 360f).setDuration(1000).start();
 {% endhighlight %}

-But you will see here, **all actions run in the mean time beacasue start() is asynchronous**.
+But we will see here, **all actions run in the mean time beacasue start() is asynchronous**.
 So here we could use PropertyValuesHolder and AnimatorSet to control animators to run.

 ### PropertyValuesHolder